 Human waste continues to be a significant health threat.
-While the term ‘hazardous’ is typically associated with waste that has a long history of pollution, it is now more often applied to recent wastes, which have been tied to rising industrial production.
+While the term ‘hazardous’ is typically associated with waste with a long history of pollution, it is now more often applied to recent wastes, which have been tied to rising industrial production.
 Today, hazardous waste is generated at twice the rate of the global population.
-Despite these concerns, countries continue to produce large quantities of waste.
+Despite these concerns, countries continue to produce large quantities of hazardous business waste.
 According to the World Bank, by 2050, the amount of waste produced by urban residents will increase by 70%.

 In 2016, urban residents generated 1.2 kilograms of waste per day, compared to only 0.64 kilograms ten years ago.
 By 2050, this number will rise more than threefold, while waste generation will nearly double in South Asia and Sub-Saharan Africa.
 Since the early 1980s, the environmental justice of hazardous waste has been a growing concern.
 Increasing awareness of hazardous wastes and the problems caused by their generation has led to more stringent regulations.

 Meanwhile, IOs became central agents in overriding international development efforts.
 In the 1990s, the World Bank even approved a controversial memo calling for shifting hazardous waste production to low-wage areas.
-The memo was later leaked to Brazil’s environment minister and subsequently became the subject of outrage from environmental activists and politicians.
+The memo was later leaked to Brazil’s environment minister and became the subject of outrage from environmental activists and politicians.

 85% of old devices end up in landfills.

 It’s estimated that 85% of old devices end up in landfill sites, and the sad truth is that very few consumers know what to do with them.
 Instead, these items collect dust in drawers or sleep in landfills.
 The average European household contains 11 items no longer in use.
 Each of these items contains up to five kilograms of waste.
-Many devices are made of precious metals, such as gold, silver, and copper.
-Recycling and refurbishing electronics will ensure that these precious metals are recovered and reused in other products.
+Many devices are made of precious metals like gold, silver, and copper.
+Recycling and refurbishing electronics will ensure these precious metals are recovered and reused in other products.
 While recycling is a good idea, it is also essential to consider the health risks.